argoneuscze/AudioNMF/README.md

 * Experiment with different chunk sizes / data types
 * Tinker with Nimfa NMF settings
 * Learn about CELT/SILK
-* Use MDCT instead of FFT and make sure to use KBD windowing
 * Look into [GstPEAQ](https://github.com/HSU-ANT/gstpeaq) for measuring audio quality
+* Use STFT with windowing

 ## Notes